Helpful Tips for Washing Tennis Shoes

 How to Wash Tennis Shoes or Sneakers in the Washing Machine

-Most fabric tennis shoes or sneakers can go in the washing machine.
-Check the care label on your shoes for specific instructions before you start.
+Most fabric tennis shoes or sneakers can be washed in the washing machine.
+Before you start, check the care label on your shoes for specific instructions.

 If you have leather or suede tennis shoes, don’t put them in the washer.
 Instead, you can hand wash, which we’ll cover below.